e7p/chaoswest-token/README.md

 R4: for greater Li-Ion Cells can be other (330mAh: 4k works), charging-rate originally set for smaller LIR2032 (about 20mAh).
 Refer to the MCP7383 datasheet for more details on this “Program” resistor.

+R7: This from the schematic is connected between USB-DM and +5V, but it must be connected between USB-DM and VCC.
+Otherwise it _won't boot_ when a bootloader is flashed on the Microcontroller and run from the battery.
+So it is neccessary to solder only the USB-DM pad of R7 to the resistor and leave the other side of the resistor in the air and then solder some copper wire between this and a VCC pad.

 ### Microcontroller and ISP Port

 TODO

+When using the bootloader, keep in mind that R7 needs to be bodge-wired (see topic “Li-Ion Charger and USB Jack”.

 ### Temperature Sensor

 The MCP9700AT-E/LT temperature sensor has an range of -40°C to 125°C with a maximum tolerance of ±2°C tolerance.
-If it is calibrated at 25°C, a tolerance of ±1°C can be achieved.
+If it is cali brated at 25°C, a tolerance of ±1°C can be achieved.
 It is connected to pin PB2 and can be read out using the Analog/Digital-Converter channel 1 (ADC1).

 ### WS2813 LEDs